Prepare for the Death of the Stretch IRA

 Under the current law, non-spouse beneficiaries can stretch required minimum distributions over the course of their life expectancy.
 For example, an 18-year old beneficiary with a 65-year life expectancy would stretch out the distributions over 65 years.
-This allows a beneficiary to minimize the amount required to be withdrawn in any year, which contributes to more income tax-deferred growth.
+This allows a beneficiary to minimize withdrawals in any year, which contributes to more income tax-deferred growth.

 The SECURE Act will require non-spouse beneficiaries to withdraw all retirement assets within ten years of the owner’s death.
-There are certain exceptions for beneficiaries who are disabled or chronically ill, or beneficiaries who are less than ten years younger than the account owner.
+There are certain exceptions for beneficiaries who have disabilities, are chronically ill, or beneficiaries who are less than ten years younger than the account owner.
 Additionally, minors can delay withdrawal until ten years after reaching the age of majority.
-But apart for these exceptions, opportunities for stretching the IRA over an extended period of time will not longer be available.
+But apart from these exceptions, opportunities for stretching the IRA over an extended period of time will no longer be available.

 If the SECURE Act becomes law, planning strategies will change.
-Estate plans that include trusts with conduit language will need to be modified because they will no longer be required minimum distributions; rather, all funds would need to be withdrawn within 10 years, leaving no assets in the trust.
+Estate plans that include trusts with conduit language may need to be modified because they will no longer be required minimum distributions; rather, the beneficiary would need to deplete the retirement asset within 10 years, leaving no assets in the trust.
 Because beneficiaries pay tax on RMDs at their personal tax rates, a large inherited IRA may result in a significant income tax burden.

-Trusts drafted as accumulation trusts are not required to make distributions to beneficiaries, but distributions from traditional IRAs which are retained in trust would be exposed to compressed income tax rates that apply to trusts.
+Trusts drafted as accumulation trusts are not required to make distributions to beneficiaries.
+However, distributions from traditional IRAs which are retained in trust are exposed to compressed income tax rates that apply to trusts.
 Currently, trusts reach the maximum 37% tax bracket with undistributed taxable income of $12,950.

 Those with charitable inclinations can make use of charitable remainder trusts (CRTs).
-The CRT could be named as the beneficiary of an IRA.
-After the IRA’s owner passes away, the trust can make monthly, quarterly, semi-annual or annual distributions for a beneficiary’s lifetime, and at the end of the trust, the remaining assets would be distributed to a named charity.
+The IRA owner could hame the CRT as the beneficiary of an IRA.
+After the IRA’s owner passes away, the trust can make monthly, quarterly, semi-annual, or annual distributions for a beneficiary’s lifetime, and at the end of the trust, distribute the remaining assets to the charity.

 There are no easy solutions, and each solution comes with potential drawbacks.
-So it is important that you start considering the options with your financial advisor and be prepared for the possibility of modifying your estate planning documents once we have clarity on what the new legislation.
+So it is important that you start considering the options with your financial advisor and prepare for the possibility of modifying your estate planning documents once we have clarity on the new legislation.